Getting Started On A Mac

 From the Start - How to Setup Device42 from the Beginning on a Mac

-To download Device42, visit Device42 and enter your name and email address.
+To download Device42, visit Device42 and enter your name and work email address.
 You will receive a download link in your email momentarily.
-Once you receive the link, download the VirtualBox version from the options given, as seen in the screenshot below:
+Once you receive the link, choose the download labeled ‘VirtualBox’ from the download options given, as seen in the screenshot below:

-Once the file has downloaded, you can unzip it using Keka, which is a free program available through the App store or from their website, Keke.
+Once the file has downloaded, you will need to unzip it.
+You can unzip it using Keka, which is a free program available through the App store or from their website, Keke.

 From VirtualBox, click the “New” icon, and name your virtual machine, we will use “device42Setup” in this tutorial: